Hospice Physician Testimonial

 Joseph Shega, MD

-National Medical Director, VITAS Healthcare
+Chief Medical Officer, VITAS Healthcare

 “VITAS supports and encourages physician development through traditional peer-to-peer as well as interdisciplinary mentorship.
 The goal is to grow professionally and benefit from each other’s experience.
 The VITAS leadership team is a distinct and refreshing dynamic working and learning from each other: You have a general manager; the patient care administrator, who must be an RN; the medical director; and the director of market development.
 I’ve benefited the most by learning from the marketing team how to provide a focused argument about hospice and how to optimize the message for different audiences.
 At VITAS, marketing and operations work seamlessly to educate on why hospice is the right choice."